 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year. İstanbul experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in İstanbul.
-The most rain falls during the 31 days centered around December 9, with an average total accumulation of 2.9 inches.
+The month with the most rain in İstanbul is December, with an average rainfall of 2.8 inches.

-The least rain falls around July 22, with an average total accumulation of 0.6 inches.
+The month with the least rain in İstanbul is July, with an average rainfall of 0.6 inches.

 Average Monthly Rainfall in İstanbul